 the approach, implementation and impact of change across the organisation.

-Public Trust’s long-term corporate vision is simple - ‘To be New Zealands' first choice trustee services provider.’
-This vision is backed by five core values that describe who we are and how we do things:
+At Public Trust, we empower all New Zealanders to build and protect their legacies, this vision is backed by four core values that describe who we are and how we do things:

 For Public Trust, these values are more than words.
 They help us shape the decisions we make, the interactions we have with others, and the attitude with which we work.